MomsFriendlyDevCo/Testa/README.md

 @MomsFriendlyDevCo/Testa
 ========================
-Low-overhead, parrallel-first testkit harness with dependencies and a Mocha like UI updated for ESM.
+Low-overhead, parallel-first testkit harness with dependencies and a Mocha like UI updated for ESM.

 ```javascript
 import test from '@momsfriendlydevco/testa';